 Always keep copies of invoices for repairs done to your vehicle.
 Ask questions when you must pay for a repair that was previously done under warranty.
 The repair may be for the same problem and the invoices you keep will be helpful when there is a dispute.
 Take a copy of the work order you signed for repairs.
 You are not required to pay for the repairs that you did not authorize.
 The work order will be a proof of the authorized repairs.
 For example, if you authorized the shop to repair your transmission and the shop also repairs your radio, you should not have to pay for the repair to the radio if you did not authorize it.

-Always get more than 1 estimate for the repairs required for your vehicle so that you know the costs are comparable.
+Always get more than one estimate for the repairs required for your vehicle so that you know the costs are comparable.
 Get detailed written estimates and check them carefully.
-Is the estimate for labor only, or for both parts and labor?
+Is the estimate for labour only, or for both parts and labour?
 Sometimes, estimates are given as a flat rate.
-Flat rate estimates include the labor costs.
+Flat rate estimates include the labour costs.
 You pay the flat rate only.
-It does not matter whether the labor costs are more or less time than it takes to make the repairs.
+It does not matter whether the labor costs are for more or less time than it takes to make the repairs.
 If the repair shop charges you a lot more than the estimate you received from them – tell the repair shop that you consider it unfair trading.